Generalizing Connectable Nodes Beyond UsdShade

 UsdShadeConnectableAPI will determine compatibility with a prim type by checking plugin metadata for that prim type.
 If the key "implementsConnectableAPI" key is set to true, the schema will be considered compatible, and the plugin will be loaded before continuing.
 At load time, a schema plugin library can use the TF_REGISTRY_FUNCTION system to register connectability callbacks for a prim type.
 Only a single set of callbacks may be defined per prim type, similar to C++'s One Definition Rule; attempting to re-define them will trigger a TF_RUNTIME_ERROR.
 The callbacks will be invoked to determine the results for the CanConnect() methods.

 This approach separates node-ness (UsdShadeNodeDefAPI) from connectability (UsdShadeConenctableAPI).
 This allows a schema library to define prim types that contain nodes and are wired up to them, but do not themselves have a node def.
 UsdNodeGraph and UsdShadeMaterial are examples of this idea.
-UsdShade will register its own callbacks using this mechanism to implement its current connectability rules for UsdShadeShader, UsdShadeNodeGraph, and UsdShadeMaterial prims — with one change, described next.
+UsdShade will register its own callbacks using this mechanism to implement its current connectability rules for UsdShadeShader, UsdShadeNodeGraph, and UsdShadeMaterial prims — which we will clarify in the next section.

 connectableAPI.IsShader() would become